iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 By default, a queue will be enabled.

-If no queues are specified, then provide an dict containing only a queue definition for the 'default' queue.
+If no queues are specified, then provide a dict containing only a queue definition for the 'default' queue.
 Note that the actual queue parameters are provided by the type definition ``batch_queue``.